reframejs/reframe/readme.md

  - Node.js backend

 By default, Reframe renders your pages both to HTML and to the DOM.
-(This practice is called SSR (Server-Side Rendering) and plays an important role for performance, SEO, and SMO.)
+(This practice is called SSR (Server-Side Rendering) which plays an important role for performance, SEO, and SMO.)

 <br/>